albertodemichelis/squirrel/doc/source/reference/api/virtual_machine.rst

     :param SQBool throwerror: if true, the vm will thow an exception as soon as is resumed. the exception payload must be set beforehand invoking sq_thowerror().
     :returns: an HRESULT.

-Wake up the execution a previously suspended virtual machine.
+wake up the execution a previously suspended virtual machine